suit-wg/architecture/draft-ietf-suit-architecture.md

 is optional.

 A manifest specification must support different cryptographic algorithms and algorithm extensibility.
-Due of the nature of unchangeable code in ROM for bootloaders the use of post-quantum secure signature mechanisms, such as hash-based signatures {{RFC8778}}, are attractive.
-These algorithms maintain security in presence of quantum computers.
+Moreover, since RSA- and ECC-based signature schemes may become vulnerable to quantum-accelerated key extraction in the future, unchangeable bootloader code in ROM is recommended to use post-quantum secure signature schemes such as hash-based signatures {{RFC8778}}.
+A bootloader author must carefully consider the service lifetime of their product and the time horizon for quantum-accelerated key extraction.
+The worst-case estimate, at time of writing, for the time horizon to key extraction with quantum acceleration is approximately 2030, based on current research {{quantum-factorization}}.

 When a device obtains a monolithic firmware image from a single author without any additional approval steps then the authorization flow is